vafakaramzadegan/EasyDraw/README.md

 '''

 #### Fill and Stroke colors
-You can specify fill and stroke colors for shapes including: polygons, rectangles and circles.
+You can specify fill and stroke colors for shapes including polygons, rectangles, and circles.
 This can be done using:

 ```python